DigiCred/veris-portal-styleguide/README.md

 npm run build
 npm link
 ```
-- To setup react-styleguidist.
+- To setup react-styleguidist (Package used for documenting components).
 Make sure you are in styleguidist directory.
 package:
 ```bash
 cd /styleguidist